hfossli/AGWindowView/README.md

 Debug - Notes
 -----

-Please note that we are using `UIInterfaceOrientationMask` and not `UIInterfaceOrientation` for the property `supportedInterfaceOrientations`.
+Please note that we are using `AGInterfaceOrientationMask` and not `UIInterfaceOrientation` for the property `supportedInterfaceOrientations`.

-I highly encourage either to set `supportedInterfaceOrientations = UIInterfaceOrientationMaskAll` or only use one of the orientations e.g. `supportedInterfaceOrientations = UIInterfaceOrientationMaskPortrait`.
+I highly encourage either to set `supportedInterfaceOrientations = AGInterfaceOrientationMaskAll` or only use one of the orientations e.g. `supportedInterfaceOrientations = AGInterfaceOrientationMaskPortrait`.
 Mixing will be supported, but currently undergoes unexpected results.

 Cocoa pods
 -------